 2. Buy-in amount

 An index fund will typically require a minimum investment.
 Vanguard’s pioneer index fund, VTSAX, for example, has a $3,000 minimum investment.
-Once you buy-in, though, you can buy fractional shares, meaning anywhere from $0.39 to $1,238.
+Once you buy-in, though, you can make regular investments (minimum $100) to continue to purchase more shares.
 Any amount you contribute to this fund will get you the equivalent portion of a share.

-ETFs, on the other hand, don’t have a minimum investment.
-Your minimum investment into your ETF of choice is one share.
-Depending on 1) the dollar amount that you have available to invest, and 2) your comfortability as you start your investing journey, an ETF might seem like a more attractive option.
+ETFs, on the other hand, have a minimum investment amount that is equivalent to the price of one share.
+Depending on 1) the dollar amount that you have available to invest, and 2) your comfort level as you start your investing journey, an ETF might seem like a more attractive option.

 If you’re asking yourself whether an index fund or an ETF is the type of investment product you should purchase, you’re probably far along in your investing education journey.
 Maybe you’re even ready to start.
 At the end of the day, if you’re a long term, buy and hold type of investor, this choice is all about comfortability and interest in specific industries.
 Only you know yourself best, and after reading this post, you should have a stronger leaning towards one or the other.